nagvalhm/epure/pyt1/README.md

 import types
 from typing import List, Dict, Tuple, Callable

-# :warning:⚠️In order to save attributes of class to db, type hints is required!⚠️:warning:
+# ⚠️ In order to save attributes of class to db, type hints is required! ⚠️

 # decorate class by @epure() wrap function
 @epure()